http://Africana.as.miami.edu

 Introduction

 Africana Studies offers students the opportunity to confront and critically analyze distinctive Black intellectual and social-cultural traditions, and political-economic and historical structures.
-Situated in Miami, Florida, we are uniquely positioned in and between the US South and the Global South.
+Situated in Miami, Florida, we are uniquely positioned in and between the U.S. South and the Global South.
 Therefore, our translocal perspective finds blackness and Black people everywhere in the world.
-As the university’s center for Africana Studies, the Program reaches beyond undergraduate study-- inviting a wide variety of local and international graduate students, artists, scholars, and community advocates into our intellectual community.
+As the university’s center for Africana Studies, the Program reaches beyond undergraduate study -- inviting a wide variety of local and international graduate students, artists, scholars, and community advocates into our intellectual community.

 Africana Studies’ interdisciplinary structure offers students an opportunity to satisfy the increasingly rigorous expectations of graduate and professional school admissions committees and prospective employers, offering a broad liberal arts perspective that complements specialized knowledge of a field.
 Our curriculum and programmatic efforts uniquely help to prepare students to understand and effectively work toward social justice.
 We encourage all students, regardless of major, to enroll in Africana classes.
 Africana Studies can be taken either as a primary major, as one of two majors, or a minor.